TheGrayZ/talktally/README.md

 2) Map channel indices for Mic and System.
 Hold Cmd/Ctrl to select multiple in the list.
 3) Choose outputs (Mic, System, Mixed), file names, and output directory.
 4) Pick a file format and encoding options.
 A per‑minute storage estimate is shown.
-5) Click “Record” (or use the global hotkey) to start; click “Stop” to finish.
+5) Click "Record" (or use the global hotkey) to start; click "Stop" to finish.

 Output files:
 - Saved under `<output_dir>/recordings/`